clottman/cassey-on-eleventy/posts/2020-in-lists.md

 ## The music that kept me going

 1. The Mountain Goats
    - according to Spotify this is what I played the absolute most - all 5 of my top 5 songs came from The Mountain Goats.
-It was the music I played most of the time in the car, when Josh & I were listening together, when cooking, when working... all the time.
+It was the music I played most of the time in the car, when Wren & I were listening together, when cooking, when working... all the time.
 2. Taylor Swift's new albums: _Folklore_ and _evermore_
    - Also some selected older songs that approach the same level of moodiness
 3. The Chicks's new album _Gaslighter_